1928 (14th June)

 1959 (October 7th)

-Appointed head of the Department of Industry of the National Institute of Agrarian Reform (INRA) in Castro’s new government.
+Che Guevara was appointed head of the Department of Industry of the National Institute of Agrarian Reform (INRA) in Castro’s new government.
 It was his job to oversee the redistribution of land in Cuba including land owned by American companies.

 1959 (November 26th)

-Appointed President of the National Bank of Cuba
+Che Guevara was appointed President of the National Bank of Cuba.

 1960 (July 26th)

 Guevara spoke at the First Latin America Youth Congress where he declared that the Cuban revolution was a Marxist Revolution

 Guevara wrote a history of the Cuban Revolution entitled ‘Notes for the studies about Cuba’s revolution’